Gunman kills 19 children in Texas school rampage

 The tragedy in Uvalde was the deadliest school shooting in Texas history, and it added to a grim tally in the state, which has been the site of some of the deadliest shootings in the U.S. over the past five years.

 In 2018, a gunman fatally shot 10 people at Santa Fe High School in the Houston area.
 A year before that, a gunman at a Texas church killed more than two dozen people during a Sunday service in the small town of Sutherland Springs.
-In 2019, another gunman at a Walmart in El Paso killed 23 people in a racist attack.
+In 2019, another gunman at a Walmart in El Paso killed 23 people in a racist attack targeting Hispanics.

 The shooting came days before the National Rifle Association annual convention was set to begin in Houston.
 Abbott and both of Texas’ U.S. senators were among elected Republican officials who were the scheduled speakers at a Friday leadership forum sponsored by the NRA’s lobbying arm.